Justice-Through-Code/spring_2022/lessons/09_bootcamp_dictionaries/09_bootcamp_dictionaries.md

 Every time we want a **specific value** from a dictionary like this, we use this syntax -- the name of the dictionary, followed by hard brackets with the string name of the **key** (in quotes) inside.

-As another example, if we wanted to get just the bow definition, we could run:
+As another example, if we wanted to get just the 'bow' definition, we could run:

 ```python
 bow_definitions = word_dictionary['bow']